ajuvercr/semantic-web-lsp/README.md

             name = "swls",
             cmd = { "swls" },
             root_dir = vim.fn.getcwd(),
+            init_options = {
+                sparql = false, -- disable sparql support -- turtle = false,
+                -- jsonld = false,
+            },
         })
     end,
 })
 ```

+You can configure the LSP to disable certain languages, this is useful as SPARQL is not fully supported yet, but comes bundled in the LSP.

 <details>
 <summary>Instructions for configuring an autocmd to detect and assign filetypes automatically.</summary>